Azure/azure-osconfig/src/common/telemetry/ports-overlay/README.md

 ## gtest

-The `gtest` overlay provides Google Test version 1.10.0, which is used specifically when building with the `x64-linux-gcc5` triplet for compatibility with older GCC 5 compilers (e.g., Ubuntu 14.04, centos-7, rhel-7. oraclelinux-7).
+The `gtest` overlay provides Google Test version 1.10.0, which is used specifically when building with the `x64-linux-gcc5` triplet for compatibility with older GCC 5 compilers (e.g. Ubuntu 14.04, centos-7, rhel-7, oraclelinux-7).

 ### Usage